 art.earth grew out of the Language, Landscape & the Sublime symposium which took place in June 2016 at Dartington Hall and Sharpham House.
 Primarily we think of art.earth as a space for thought, for making, for collaboration and for conversation.

-art.earth celebrates, conjures, and supports artists who look outward.
+art.earth celebrates and supports artists who look outward.
 This might mean quite explicitly talking about environmental or ecological issues, or it might mean a much broader sense of the ecological: something that is open, enquiring, caring, and considerate of the world (people and places) it inhabits.
+To do this we hold events (informal and otherwise), we nurture ideas and sometimes careers, we curate exhibitions and we disseminate knowledge.

 This breadth is important – an ecological impetus; an embracing of the ecological thought (after Morton).